-And then, tucked away off the main roads, on a secluded dead-end road named Hauoli Street (Hawaiian for Happy Street), you’ll find a small community of laid-back direct oceanfront resorts.
-This is the territory of Ma’alaea Bay Realty & Rentals, where we have the ideal Maui Vacation Rental for you.
-Our resorts face Ma’alaea Bay straight-on and have widespread, nothing peek-a-boo about them coastline and outer island views.
+And then, tucked away off the main roads on a secluded dead-end road named Hauoli Street (Hawaiian for Happy Street), you’ll find a small community of laid-back, direct oceanfront resorts.
+Ma’alaea Kai Resort is one of these, facing Ma’alaea Bay with sweeping, nothing peek-a-boo about them coastline and outer island views.

 Most importantly, you can easily venture forth from Ma’alaea to enjoy the full assortment of Maui attractions and adventures.
-Because of its central location and proximity to major roads you will have low commute times of between 15-30 minutes to experience: Kihei, Wailea, and Makena (economical to world-class restaurants, shops, resorts, golfing, and gorgeous beaches—south side style); Lahaina and Kaanapali (ditto—west side style), Kahului and Paia (Kahului: including shopping malls, Costco, and the airport; The Old Plantation Town, Paia: majestic-waved surf beaches and surf culture, eclectic shops and restaurants—north side style); and historic, charming Makawao Town (art galleries, eclectic shops and restaurants, and a “new-age mixed with cowboy” atmosphere—upcountry style).
+Because of its central location and proximity to major roads you will have low commute times of between 15-30 minutes to experience: Kihei, Wailea, and Makena (economical to world-class restaurants, shops, resorts, golfing, and gorgeous beaches—south side style); Lahaina and Kaanapali (ditto—west side style), Kahului and Paia (Kahului: including shopping malls, Costco, and the airport; The Old Plantation Town of Paia: majestic-waved surf beaches and surf culture, eclectic shops and restaurants—north side style); and historic, charming Makawao Town (art galleries, eclectic shops and restaurants, and a “new-age mixed with cowboy” atmosphere—upcountry style).
 The summit of Haleakala and The Road to Hana are further, of course—but well worth the drive.
-Splendid!